pip-services/pip-services-docs/content/en/net/commons/convert/_index.md

 #### [TypeConverter](type_converter)
 Converts arbitrary values into objects specific by TypeCodes.
-For each TypeCode this class calls corresponding converter which applies extended conversion rules to convert the values.
+For each TypeCode this class calls the corresponding converter which applies extended conversion rules to convert the values.

 </div>